ansvu/how-to-pr-helmchart-cert/README.md

 ## Pre-requisite
 - Helm Chart Project is created from connect.redhat.com
 - A report.yaml with all test passed case
+ `when run chart-verifier to generate a report.yaml, it must include -d option(providerDelivery)`
 - OWNERS file is generated with all the correct information after filled out project profile
 ---
 Example of a good OWNERS file,